 Unless we are employed in a maritime occupation or have a particular interest in sailboats, we probably do not know a great deal about sailing.
-Using Paul's analogy in Ephesians 4:14, Gary Montgomery teaches a handy nautical maneuver, discussing how the steady, contrary winds of this world's way of life can be overcome by adjusting our sails to make spiritual headway.
+Using Paul's analogy in Ephesians 4:14, Gary Montgomery teaches a handy nautical maneuver, discussing how the st. . .

-The tongue is maybe the most untamed "beast" on earth!
+The tongue may be the most untamed beast on earth!
 James says we all offend in word.
 But James 3 is filled with wisdom regarding how we can overcome the beast.

 Martin Collins asserts that presumptuous self-justification is one of mankind's most deceptive or blinding sins.
 Glibly stating, "God will understand," we practice a dangerous and foolish form of situation ethics.
 God pays close attention to the . . .

 Jesus' miracle of walking on the water contravenes everything we know about natural law, showing that God is sovereign and more powerful than the laws He made to govern His creation.
 Martin Collins examines Peter's test of faith as well as the other discip. . .